GabrieleMaurina/pyssembly/README.md

 `python -m pyssembly <code.pys>`

 ### Examples
-Examples available in the examples folder.
+Examples are available in the examples folder.

 Print the result of 137 * 2322:
 ```